Roger Joseph Manning Jr.: Solo

 In early 2006, Manning released his first solo album in Japan only: Solid State Warrior.
 He credited it under his full name to avoid confusion with the folk musician Roger Manning.
 It was subsequently issued in the U.S. under a different title, The Land of Pure Imagination, along with an altered song content.
 The album included one of the songs Manning wrote with Brian Wilson, "Wish it Would Rain", albeit with Wilson's contributions omitted.

 In March 2008, Manning released his second solo album, Catnip Dynamite, in Japan only.
 It was released in the U.S. on February 3, 2009 with the addition of three bonus tracks that were recorded during a live performance at Fujifest in Japan.

-In 2019 Manning co-wrote and performed background vocals on the song "You'll Never Guess What Happened Today" with internet pioneer Jaye Muller, aka "Count Jaye" for his 2019 album release.
+In 2019 Manning co-wrote and performed background vocals on the song "You'll Never Guess What Happened Today" with internet pioneer Jaye Muller, "Count Jaye" for his 2019 album release.